WebAssembly/spec/document/text/values.rst

 ~~~~~~~~~~~

 :ref:`Indices <syntax-index>` can be given in both numeric and symbolic form.
-Symbolic *identifiers* standing for indices start with :math:`\text{$}`, followed by any sequence of printable `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ characters that does not contain a space, quotation mark, comma, semicolon, or bracket (parentheses, square brackets, or braces).
+Symbolic *identifiers* standing for indices start with :math:`\text{$}`, followed by any sequence of printable `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ characters that does not contain a space, quotation mark, comma, semicolon, or bracket.

 .. math::
    \begin{array}{llclll@{\qquad}l}